umberleigh/dream-art/README.md

 # Usage

-See `th deepdream.lua -help` and `th neural-style.sh -help` for the most updated docs.
+See `./deepdream.lua -help` and `./neural-style.sh -help` for the most updated docs.

 ```
 dream-art(master*)$ ./deepdream.lua -help